Razeeman/Android-Popular-Libraries-Cheatsheet/README.md

 <a name="ormlite"></a>
 # ORMLite [![Maven][ormlite-mavenbadge]][ormlite-maven] [![Source][ormlite-sourcebadge]][ormlite-source]

 Object Relational Mapping Lite (ORM Lite) provides some simple, lightweight functionality for persisting Java objects to SQL databases while avoiding the complexity and overhead of more standard ORM packages.
+Old and proven ORM.
+Somewhat outdated.
+Slower than greenDao, about the same as Room.

 ```java
 dependencies {